DimitrovViktor/Code-Snippet-Manager/README.md

-# CSM - A simple C++ Code Snippet Manager
+# A simple C++ Code Snippet Manager (CSM)

-CSM gets command line arguments and adds them to a csv file
+This simple program takes code as input from users and stores it into a file for later use.

 ## Features:
  - Menu - asks for number of feature to use (Add Snippet / Search Snippet)